mysterymath/lcc6502/Implementation_Defined_Behavior.md

 To allow the compiler to generate efficient code on the 6502, the compiler makes a great many assumptions about external routines.
-Particularly, it assumes that external routines have no visible side effects to processor registers or the regions of memory available to the compiler, except those accessed using volatile.
-Externally visible C functions called from external routines do not preserve anything; they may clobber any memory location made available to the compiler (via linker script), as well as any processor flag or register.
+Particularly, it assumes that external routines have no visible side effects to processor registers or the regions of memory reserved to the compiler (via linker script), except those accessed using volatile.
+Externally visible C functions called from external routines do not preserve anything; they may clobber any memory location made reserved to the compiler, as well as any processor flag or register.
 Finally, no C->external->C call chains are assumed possible; all external routines are assumed to be either roots or leaves of the call graph.